Joseph W. Hatchett: Federal judicial service

 Hatchett served as a United States Magistrate of the United States District Court for the Middle District of Florida from 1971 to 1975 before being appointed to the Florida Supreme Court.

 Hatchett was nominated by President Jimmy Carter on May 17, 1979, to the United States Court of Appeals for the Fifth Circuit, to a new seat authorized by 92 Stat.
 1629.
 He was confirmed by the United States Senate on July 12, 1979, and received his commission on July 13, 1979.
 His service terminated on October 1, 1981, due to reassignment to the Eleventh Circuit.
 Hatchett was the first African American to serve on a Federal Appeals Court in the Deep South.

 Hatchett was reassigned by operation of law on October 1, 1981, to the United States Court of Appeals for the Eleventh Circuit, to a new seat authorized by 94 Stat.
 1994.
 He served as Chief Judge from 1996 to 1999.
 His service terminated on May 14, 1999, due to retirement.
 He was Member of the Judicial Conference of the United States from 1997 to 1999.

 Post-judicial career

 In April 2018, Hatchett became an attorney with the law firm Akerman LLP (formerly Akerman Senterfitt) in Tallahassee, Florida.

+He died on April 30, 2021.

 Honors

 Hatchett held an honorary Doctor of Laws (LL.D.) degree from four institutions, including Florida Memorial College (1978), Stetson Law School (1980), Florida A&M University (1996) and Howard University (1998).

 An effort to honor Hatchett by renaming the United States Courthouse in Tallahassee after him, S. 2938, passed in the U.S. House of Representatives on June 24, 2022.
 President Joe Biden signed the measure into law through the Bipartisan Safer Communities Act on June 25, 2022.
+It is now the Joseph Hatchett United States Courthouse.